Floor Heating FAQ's

 Please keep in mind when comparing costs: floor heating is not the only contributor to a higher electricity bill in winter.
 In winter geyser duty cycles are longer, lights are on longer, stoves and ovens are used more compared to summer braais and salads.

-This depends on your current electricity rate (R/kWh) and the occupancy in a room.
+Running costs depends on the following: your current electricity rate (R/kWh), the capacity of the heater installed, and the occupancy in a particular room.
 If the rate is R1.44/kWh and a heater with a capacity of 2000 watts is installed in a 20m² room, for example, the calculation would be as follows:

 2000 W / 1000 = 2kW.